 Let us extract some of them!

-First, it is very important to note that King Ahasuerus had displayed the riches and splendor of his glorious kingdom for 180 days by various means before calling upon Vashti on the last day of the feast.
+First, it is vital to note that King Ahasuerus had displayed the riches and splendor of his glorious kingdom for 180 days by various means before calling upon Vashti on the last day of the feast.

-Obviously, the King knew that nothing could reflect his kingdom’s beauty and glory as his queen, Vashti.
-Therefore, it was a great disappointment and sorrow to the king when Vashti refused to show up before the king and his guests.
+The King knew that nothing could reflect his kingdom’s beauty and glory as his queen, Vashti.
+Therefore, it was a great disappointment and sorrow to the king when Vashti refused to show up before his guests.

-Similarly, no other creation can evince or show forth God’s nature, glory and goodness like the people created in God’s image and likeness.
+Similarly, no other creation can reveal God’s nature, glory, and goodness like the people created in God’s image and likeness.
 Man is the crown of God’s creations (Psa.
 8:4-6).

-The born-again believers are God’s own special people called out of darkness into God’s marvelous light to show forth God’s praises.
+The born-again believers are God’s special people called out of darkness into God’s marvelous light to show God’s praises.